akorb/master-thesis-meta/README.md

 Written from scratch.
 This repository is there to create mocked objects.
 That is the keys and the according certificates for the whole boot chain up to the EK cert (exclusive, since the EK cert is not mocked but created at runtime).
-The resulting PEM certificates or keys are bundled to C header files and copied to where they are required.
+The resulting PEM certificates or keys are bundled into C header files and copied to where required.

 * `cert_root.h` → ra_endpoints (to be able to verify the certificate chain)
 * `cert_chain.h` → optee_os (to have access to the mocked certificates in the chain)